Step 2: Liquid Calories

 -

-Herbal teas (no sugar)
+Herbal teas (with no sugar)

 -